ThierrySans/CSCD27/index.md

 ## Marking Scheme

-The numeric marks of CTF challenges and final exam will be used to compute a composite numeric score that will determine your final letter grade for the course.
+The numeric marks of CTF challenges, quizzes and final exam will be used to compute a composite numeric score that will determine your final letter grade for the course.
 The weighting of course work is set as:

 <div class="grid">
     <div class="hrow row">